 Our Law Firm assists foreigners that wish to acquire Italian citizenship and are eligible to obtain it.

-If you are looking for a lawyer in Rome for your citizenship application, you can contact us for a first free legal advice.
+In case you are looking for a lawyer in Rome for your citizenship application, you can contact us for a first free legal advice.
 We can also assist you if you live abroad, you will only need to grant a power of attorney to the Consulate.

 The applicant that submits the request for Italian citizenship is supposed to have certain qualifications for eligibility, so that in case of approval he will be granted equal rights of Italian citizens.